thephpleague/route/docs/3.x/concepts.md

 ---
 ## Wildcard Routes

-Wilcard routes allow a route to respond to dynamic parts of a URI.
+Wildcard routes allow a route to respond to dynamic parts of a URI.
 If a route has dynamic parts, they will be passed in to the controller as an associative array of arguments.

 ~~~php
 <?php